MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 To help get you started and tailor the bot to your specific needs, the Virtual Agent Designer lets you create a bot using built-in industry-specific templates.
 For example, the Virtual Agent Designer includes a template to help you create a virtual agent for retail customers.

-The templates come with an enhanced artificial intelligence model for that industry, as well as built-in content building blocks containing topics, trigger queries, and pre-authored dialogs that you can use to build a conversation path for your bot that is tailored to that industry.
+The templates come with an enhanced artificial intelligence model for that industry, as well as built-in content building blocks containing topics, trigger phrases, and pre-authored conversation paths that are tailored to that industry.
 For example, the Retail template includes a topic that lets you easily communicate store hours to customers.

-These industry templates can also be useful as a model for building conversations around your own topics.
+These industry templates can also be useful as a model for building conversations around the support issues and requests that customers often face or request.
 For more information, see [Work with templates](how-to-templates.md).

 ## To create a bot